2022 New York State Comptroller election

 The 2022 New York State Comptroller election took place on November 8, 2022, to elect the New York State Comptroller.
 The incumbent Democratic Comptroller Thomas DiNapoli won re-election to a fourth term.
 Paul Rodríguez, a financial advisor from Queens, was the Republican nominee.

+In the general election, DiNapoli carried every county won by Kathy Hochul in the concurrent gubernatorial election as well as Rockland, Broome, Dutchess, Rensselaer, Saratoga, Warren, Essex, Clinton, and Franklin counties.